 I first posted this turkey pie reinvented many years ago.
 Today I’m back again because I took some new pictures and realized there’s no real recipe to this.
 You can put your leftovers together anyway you want.

-Today I used turkey, stuffing, left over corn pudding, a little bit of mashed potatoes and some brussels sprouts.
-We ate it with cranberry sauce and it was so good.
+You can use turkey, stuffing, left over corn pudding, a little bit of mashed potatoes and some brussels sprouts.
+Eat this with cranberry sauce.
+It’s so good.